-This is why my mother went out of her way to get to know people (and creatures) who were different than her.
-Of course, what she found was that everyone is basically the same, we have bright sides and dark sides, and what really determines if we’re good in the end is how we balance the shadows and the light that are within all of us.
+This is why my mother went out of her way to get to know people and creatures who were different than her.
+Of course, what she found was that everyone is basically the same, We all have bright sides and dark sides, and what really determines if we’re good in the end is how we balance the shadows and the light that are within all of us.

 My mom lived what she believed.
-She married a mysterious magician from outside her own tribe—a highly questionable act for both sides—yet, without her and my father daring to break with their own birth traditions, neither me nor my sister Poppy would have been born, which brings me back to the peace signs.
+She chose to forge a life with a mysterious magician from outside her tribe—a highly questionable act for both sides—yet, without her and my father daring to break with their own birth traditions, neither me nor my sister Poppy would have been born, which brings me back to the peace signs.

 Peace, after all, isn’t just a lack of war, but of conflict.
 Peace is harmony.
 Peace is getting to know and understand others, which, in the end allows us to truly understand ourselves.